 Think of yourself – all that you are and all that you’ll ever be.
 Think of how frizzy your hair gets, how your knee twinges when it rains, how your pinky is nearly as long as your ring finger.
 All the things that make you, you, so wonderfully unique and utterly human.

 Now imagine another person, the same as you, down to the waves in your fingerprint.
 Every curl in their hair matches yours, but they have literally none of the thoughts that you do.

 Do you feel unsettled?
 Excited?
 Indifferent?

-Human cloning has not yet been fully explored; partially because people can’t quite make up their mind about clones.
-Though the ethics of cloning has been a topic of debate for well over 20 years, the scientific community has not reached a consensus regarding the morality of cloning.
+Human cloning has not yet been fully explored, partially because people can’t quite make up their mind about clones.
+In addition, though the ethics of cloning has been a topic of debate for well over 20 years, the scientific community has not reached a consensus regarding the morality of cloning.

 However, there is no doubt that cloning is possible.
-Not only do clones occur naturally, but Dolly the sheep was created by cloning in the year 1996.
+Not only do clones occur naturally, but Dolly, the sheep, was created by cloning in the year 1996.
 Clones of Rhesus monkeys, mice, cows, goats, and many other animals soon followed.
 Making human clones is the next obvious step.
-Before addressing the implications of human cloning, let’s talk about what cloning actually is.
+However, before addressing the implications of human cloning, let’s talk about what cloning actually is.

 What is cloning?

 In simple words, a clone is an exact copy of an organism.
 The clone is genetically identical to its counterpart.

 In nature, asexual reproduction gives rise to clones.
 For example, bacteria undergo binary fission, a phenomenon in which a parent cell duplicates its genetic material and splits in two such that each daughter cell receives one copy.
 As a result, the daughter cells are identical to each other and the parent.

 In humans, a fertilised egg may split in the womb, causing the growth of identical twins.
 These twins are clones of each other but not of either parent.